Power to the Pedals – 8 Great e-bike Tours in France

 (Region: Loire Valley.
 Duration 6 days)

-If you want to take in the sights of grand Chateaus, sweeping rivers, fields of sunflowers and rolling vineyards than this e-bike tour in the Loire Valley is for you.
+If you want to take in the sights of grand Chateaus, sweeping rivers, fields of sunflowers and rolling vineyards then this e-bike tour in the Loire Valley is for you.
 Running over 6 days, this guided tour begins and ends in St-Pierre-des-Corps.
 The best of the Loire is on offer here including the experience of staying in luxury Chateaus each night as your accommodation.
-Each meal on the tour utilises the local produce which is grown in the region and of course this includes the wine from the vineyards you cycle past.
+Each meal on the tour utilises the local produce which is grown in the region and of course, this includes the wine from the vineyards you cycle past.
 Discover more about this tour here.

 (Region: Normandy.
 Duration: 6 hours)

 This e-bike tour in Normandy is definitely one for those who have an interest in World War II history.
 As you ride through the countryside your tour guide will point out areas of significance in relation to the battles which broke out here during the war.
 The tour finishes at Omaha Beach – one of the landing beaches used in D-Day.
 You will also have free time to spend at the American Cemetery.
 This is just one of a number of similar tours offered by the Tour Operator.
 You can discover more of their D-Day Landing Beaches tours here.

 (Region: Bordeaux & Dordogne.
 Duration: 6 or 9 days)